-The approved 2016-2017 budget, as adopted by the Governing Board, proposes increasing the Primary Tax Levy by two percent, pursuant to A.R.S. §42-17051.
+The preliminary 2017-2018 budget, as adopted by the Governing Board, proposes increasing the Primary Tax Levy by two percent, pursuant to A.R.S. §42-17051.
 Based on Navajo County's overall declining property valuations, the Primary Tax Rate per $100 Net Assessed Valuation will increase.
 The laws governing the tax levy require the reporting of the increase in two different ways:

 |Proposed Max Levy||TNT Levy||Dollar Increase||Percent Increase|